brandon-garcia/ProfileConfig/README.md

 at some point.

 Installation:
-- run 'install' located in the ProfileConfig (or whatever it was named) directory
+- run 'install.sh' from the repo root directory